gjr-osweb/libratus/README.md

 ![Index Page](https://github.com/gjr-osweb/libratus/blob/master/screenshots/index.png "Gallery Index") More screenshots viewable in the repo.

+__To Install__
+Place the "Libratus" folder that is inside the package ONLY (not the entire package), inside the themes folder of your Zenphoto installation (via FTP).
+Navigate to the theme tab on your backend installation and enable the theme, set/view theme options.

+__Custom Logo__
+By default, Libratus uses the text title of your Gallery on the home page and slide out menu.
+To use a custom logo place the png image file (logo.png) directly in your upload folder of your installation.
+The theme will detect the file and use it as your logo.

 ### Theme Options
 __Max Width of Site__
 Set the max-width of site in pixels.
 Site is fluid but will not expand beyond this width.